Revealing the Parallel Multilingual Learning within Large Language Models: Related Work

 \section{Related Work}

-\paragraph{Multi-way Neural Machine Translation.} Multi-way input is a successful method to enhance MNMT by providing the source language and its translations in different languages \cite{DBLP:conf/mtsummit/OchN01}.
-In the inference stage, most works rely on the high quality translations from human experts \cite{DBLP:conf/naacl/ZophK16,DBLP:conf/emnlp/FiratSAYC16,DBLP:conf/iwslt/NishimuraSN018,DBLP:conf/lrec/ChoiSK18}.
-However, this GT multilingual data is scarce in reality, limiting the application of multi-way input.
-Different from these works, we demonstrate that providing \textsc{PiM} translated by automatic MT to multilingual LLMs can achieve improvements on various tasks.
+\paragraph{Multi-way Neural Machine Translation.} Multi-way input is a successful method to enhance multilingual neural machine translation (MNMT) systems by providing the source language and its translations in different languages \cite{DBLP:conf/mtsummit/OchN01}.
+In the inference stage, most works rely on high-quality translations from human experts \cite{DBLP:conf/naacl/ZophK16,DBLP:conf/emnlp/FiratSAYC16,DBLP:conf/iwslt/NishimuraSN018,DBLP:conf/lrec/ChoiSK18}.
+However, this ground truth multilingual data is scarce in reality, limiting the application of multi-way input.
+Different from multi-way MNMT, we find that LLMs benefit from PMI even when parallel multilingual input is derived from automatic MT systems, enabling us to apply PMI on a wide range of tasks.

 \paragraph{Statistics of Activated Neurons in Transformer Models.} Recently, statistics of activated neurons in transformer models by counting nonzero values in the output of ReLU is introduced by \citet{DBLP:conf/acl/ZhangL00S022}.
-Moreover, \citet{DBLP:conf/iclr/LiYBLRRYCYGK23} show that the sparse activation of neurons is an ubiquitous phenomenon.
+Moreover, \citet{DBLP:conf/iclr/LiYBLRRYCYGK23} show that the sparse activation of neurons is ubiquitous.
 In this work, we extend the statistical method to advanced transformer architectures.
-We hope this effort can help deepen our insights of the learning mechanism behind LLMs.
+We hope this effort can help deepen our insights into the learning mechanism behind LLMs.

-\paragraph{Cross-lingual In-context Learning.} Several works have investigated cross-lingual prompts \cite{DBLP:journals/corr/abs-2302-14229,DBLP:conf/iclr/ShiSF0SVCTRZ0W23}.
+\paragraph{Cross-lingual In-context Learning.} Several works have investigated cross-lingual prompts \cite{DBLP:journals/corr/abs-2302-14229,DBLP:conf/iclr/ShiSF0SVCTRZ0W23,DBLP:conf/acl/MuRCFLLXZZ23}.
 One line of research requests LLMs to address the input problem in multiple languages orderly, then emphasizes self-consistency by aligning results of these languages to improve performance on reasoning tasks \cite{DBLP:conf/emnlp/0001CWHC23}.
-To augment LLMs' efficiency with multilingual input, other works encourage LLMs to rephrase the input in English and then perform step-by-step analysis, indeed turning English into a pivot language \cite{DBLP:conf/emnlp/HuangTZZSXW23,DBLP:journals/corr/abs-2311-08711}.
-Our work, in contrast, explores the behaviour of multilingual LLMs that learns from parallel input in multiple languages simultaneously, thereby revealing new aspects of ICL proficiency.
+To augment LLMs' performance with multilingual input, other works encourage LLMs to rephrase the input in English and then perform step-by-step analysis, indeed turning English into a pivot language \cite{DBLP:conf/emnlp/HuangTZZSXW23,DBLP:journals/corr/abs-2311-08711,DBLP:journals/corr/abs-2306-11372}.
+Our work, in contrast, explores the behavior of LLMs that learns from parallel input in multiple languages simultaneously, revealing a new ICL capability.